 On September 9, Maureen and Mike Ruettgers hosted an outstanding Open Day and the second Family Time celebration, which offered something for everyone, at their Gardens at Clock Barn in Carlisle, MA.

 Board member Robert Balentine and his wife, Betty, were named Preservation Heroes by the Library of American Landscape History, and profiled in the summer 2017 issue of View magazine, as well as by the Southern Highlands Reserve in North Carolina, which they created.
 They were also honored in Atlanta by the Library of American Landscape History in April.

-Longtime Garden Conservancy friend, member, and Open Days host since 2005, Jack Hyland passed away on August 11, 2017.
+Jack Hyland, longtime Garden Conservancy friend, member, and Open Days host since 2005, passed away on August 11, 2017.

 James Brayton Hall joined the Garden Conservancy in June 2017 as President and CEO.
 Read a few of his first impressions.

-Jack Lenor Larsen of LongHouse Reserve in East Hampton, NY, turned 90 years old; Larsenworld, a film about his life an legacy, premiered in June 2017.
+Jack Lenor Larsen of LongHouse Reserve in East Hampton, NY, turned 90 years old; Larsenworld, a film about his life and legacy, premiered in June 2017.

 We were saddened to hear of the passing of Janet Meakin Poor on June 21, 2017.
 Janet was a landscape architect, catalyst for the expansion of our Open Days program in the 1990s, former chair of the Chicago Botanic Garden, editor of two books, and a force within the plant world.

 We profiled Garden Conservancy board member Robert M. Balentine for our May 2017 Society of Fellows' enewsletter.